-(2) Defendants' Representations that the Products Are "100% Recyclable" Are False.
+(3) Defendants' Representations that the Products Are "100% Recyclable" Are False.

-40. Recycling is "the process of collecting, sorting, cleansing, treating, and reconstituting materials that would otherwise become solid waste, and returning them to the economic mainstream in the form of raw material for new, reused, or reconstituted products which meet the quality standards necessary to be used in the marketplace."
+54. Pursuant to California law, recycling is "the process of collecting, sorting, cleansing, treating, and reconstituting materials that would otherwise become solid waste, and returning them to the economic mainstream in the form of raw material for new, reused, or reconstituted products which meet the quality standards necessary to be used in the marketplace."
 Cal.
 Pub.
 Res.
 Code § 40180.
-Thus, "recyclable" products must, if discarded into a recycling bin, be: (i) accepted for collection by a recycling facility; and (ii) processed for reuse or use in manufacturing another item.
+Thus, "recyclable" products must be comprised of materials that, if discarded into a recycling bin, can be recycled into the form of raw material for new, reused, or reconstituted products by existing recycling programs.
+A product labeled as "100% Recyclable" must be entirely comprised of materials that can be recycled into raw material by existing recycling programs.